waywardphilosopher/lookingforwisdom/content/posts/love05-love-lifts-us-up.md

 +++
 categories = ["Series"]
 date = 2021-03-29T11:00:00Z
-description = ""
 draft = false
 image = "/images/eagle.jpeg"
 slug = "love05-love-lifts-us-up"
-summary = "Does love lift us up where we belong?
+description = "Does love lift us up where we belong?
 Or is it a kind of madness?
 In this week's class, we plunge into Plato's Symposium and Phaedrus to find out." tags = ["Series"] title = "Love Lifts Us Up Where We Belong?
 Love, transcendence and madness (Love #5)"